Introduction

 GDPR Non-Conformity Tactics in Practice

-- Asymmetric button design: large, colorful “Accept All” next to tiny, grayed-out “Reject” or multi-click preference menus.
+- Asymmetric button design: a large, colorful “Accept All” next to a tiny, grayed-out “Reject,” or a “Reject” path hidden behind multi-click preference menus.
+The European Court of Justice’s Planet49 ruling (C-673/17) already established that consent cannot be obtained through pre-ticked boxes.[4]

-- Pre-ticked or implied consent: non-essential cookies load before any user interaction.
+- Pre-ticked or implied consent: non-essential cookies load before any user interaction — flatly incompatible with the requirement for prior opt-in.

-- Server-side tracking workarounds: scripts still fire regardless of consent signals.
+- Server-side tracking workarounds: scripts still fire regardless of the consent signal, because the tracking now happens on the server where the browser’s choice cannot reach it.

 These tactics persist because they generate revenue far exceeding any enforcement risk.